Reviews11 min read

 What I Actually Liked About Sketch

-- The Mac app experience is excellent.
-Fast, native, uses macOS conventions in a way browser-based tools never quite replicate.
-Keyboard shortcuts feel right in a way I find hard to explain to someone who hasn't used it.
+• The Mac app experience is excellent.
+Fast, native, uses macOS conventions in a way browser-based tools never quite manage.
+Keyboard shortcuts feel right in a way that's hard to articulate to someone who hasn't used it.

-- Design system tooling is mature.
-Libraries, Symbols, Color Variables — these features have been refined through years of real use and it shows in every interaction.
+• Design system tooling is genuinely mature.
+Libraries, Symbols, Color Variables — these features have been refined through years of real use and it shows.

-- Performance on large files.
+• Performance on large files is noticeably better.
 Sketch handles complex documents with hundreds of artboards significantly faster than browser-based competitors.
-Yes, I'm looking directly at Figma and its tendency to crawl on a heavy file.
+I'm looking directly at Figma and its tendency to crawl on heavy files.

-- Plugin ecosystem depth.
+• Plugin ecosystem depth is real.
 Fourteen-plus years of community-built plugins means there's almost certainly something for your niche workflow.

-- Offline-first.
+• Offline-first approach.
 Work without internet, sync later.
-For anyone who travels or deals with spotty WiFi — and honestly, hotel WiFi in 2026 is still somehow terrible — this matters more than people admit.
+For anyone who travels or deals with spotty WiFi — and hotel WiFi in 2026 is somehow still terrible — this matters more than people admit.

-- Developer inspect panel.
-Clean, accurate CSS output and measurements that devs actually trust and don't constantly question.
+• Developer inspect panel is clean and accurate.
+CSS output and measurements that devs actually trust instead of constantly questioning.

-- Pricing is genuinely fair.
-Ten bucks a month per editor is reasonable.
-Full stop.
+• Pricing is genuinely fair.
+Ten bucks a month per editor is solid.
+Period.

 What Frustrated Me About Sketch

-- Mac only.
+• Mac only.
 This is the dealbreaker for many teams, and it's a hard one.
 If you've got a Windows colleague, a remote developer on Linux, or any stakeholder who needs to edit rather than just view, Sketch simply won't work.
-No workaround, no partial solution.
+No workaround exists.

-- Collaboration still lags behind Figma.
-Much better than it used to be — seriously, massively better — but real-time multiplayer editing in complex documents can still feel sluggish occasionally.
+• Collaboration still lags behind Figma.
+Much better than it used to be — seriously, massively improved — but real-time multiplayer editing in complex documents can still feel sluggish occasionally.
+Worth noting but not a dealbreaker.

-- No free plan.
-Thirty days is great, but if you're a student or a freelancer just testing things out, there's no free tier to fall back on afterward.
+• No free plan.
+Thirty days is great, but if you're a student or a freelancer just testing things out, there's no free tier afterward.
 This one stings.

-- Prototyping is basic.
+• Prototyping is intentionally basic.
 If complex interactions are core to your workflow, you'll need a second tool.
 Sketch doesn't pretend otherwise, but it's worth flagging before you buy.

-- Shrinking talent pool.
-Because Figma dominates team hiring conversations, finding Sketch-proficient designers is getting harder.
+• The talent pool is shrinking.
+Because Figma dominates hiring conversations, finding Sketch-proficient designers is getting harder.
 If you're building a team of more than 3 or 4 people, this is genuinely something to think about.

 Who Is Sketch Actually Best For?

 Solo freelance UI designers on Mac.
-This is Sketch's home territory, full stop.
+This is Sketch's natural home.
 You get the best design tool experience on macOS at a fair monthly price, with every feature you need for serious client work.

 Small Mac-based design teams.
 If everyone on your team uses a Mac and you want a fast, mature tool with proper design system support, Sketch delivers without drama.